elastic/ecctl/docs/reference/ecctl-configuring.md

 Please enter your choice: 1

-Create a new Elasticsearch Service API key (https://cloud.elastic.co/account/keys) and/or Paste your API Key and press enter: xxxxx
+Create a new Elastic Cloud API key (https://cloud.elastic.co/account/keys) and/or Paste your API Key and press enter: xxxxx

 What default output format would you like?